Now that you have a good grasp on the content and scope of your one-page report, let’s talk about visual strategies!

 Principal Research Associate, The Evaluation Center, Western Michigan University

-Lyssa is the Director of EvaluATE, she leads the training elements of EvaluATE, including webinars, workshops, resources, and evaluation coaching.
-She also works with Valerie on strategy and reporting for the ATE annual survey.
-Lyssa is a principal research associate at The Evaluation Center at Western Michigan University and co-principal investigator for EvaluATE.
-She holds a Ph.D. in evaluation and has 7 years of experience conducting evaluations for a variety of local, national, and international programs.
+Lyssa is the Director and Principal Investigator of EvaluATE.
+She is a principal research associate at The Evaluation Center at Western Michigan University.
+Lyssa holds a Ph.D. in evaluation and has over 10 years of experience conducting evaluations for a variety of local, national, and international programs.

 Emma Binder